Frontiers in Neuroscience

 Encoding models for mapping voxelwise semantic tuning are typically estimated separately for each individual, limiting their generalizability.
 In the current report, we develop a method for estimating semantic encoding models that generalize across individuals.
 Functional MRI was used to measure brain responses while participants freely viewed a naturalistic audiovisual movie.
 Word embeddings capturing agent-, action-, object-, and scene-related semantic content were assigned to each imaging volume based on an annotation of the film.
 We constructed both conventional within-subject semantic encoding models and between-subject models where the model was trained on a subset of participants and validated on a left-out participant.
 Between-subject models were trained using cortical surface-based anatomical normalization or surface-based whole-cortex hyperalignment.
 We used hyperalignment to project group data into an individual’s unique anatomical space via a common representational space, thus leveraging a larger volume of data for out-of-sample prediction while preserving the individual’s fine-grained functional–anatomical idiosyncrasies.
 Our findings demonstrate that anatomical normalization degrades the spatial specificity of between-subject encoding models relative to within-subject models.
 Hyperalignment, on the other hand, recovers the spatial specificity of semantic tuning lost during anatomical normalization, and yields model performance exceeding that of within-subject models.

 Van Uden, Cara E.; Nastase, Samuel A.; Connolly, Andrew C.; Feilong, Ma; Hansen, Isabella; Gobbini, M Ida; and Haxby, James V., "Modeling Semantic Encoding in a Common Neural Representational Space" (2018).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 2843.